 Needless to say, your kids will love spending Halloween at Magic Kingdom, and you’ll leave with a bunch of new, magical memories.

-Los Angeles is a great destination for families with children.
-There are many places to visit that have spooky fun, including the Haunted Hayride for older kids and adults and Maze in Griffith Park, and the Hollywood Wax Museum.
+Los Angeles, in Southern California, is a great destination for families with children.
+There are many places to visit that have spooky fun, including the Haunted Hayrides for older kids and adults and Maze in Griffith Park, and the Hollywood Wax Museum.